MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

 * Your machines have [connectivity](/azure/azure-arc/servers/agent-overview#networking-configuration) from your on-premises network or other cloud environment to Azure, directly connected or via a proxy server or private endpoint.
 See the [NETWORK TOPOLOGY AND CONNECTIVITY CDA] (Networking for Azure Arc-enabled servers) enterprise-scale scenario for design considerations and recommendations.
 * To deploy and configure the Azure Arc-enabled servers Connected Machine agent, an account with administrator or as root privileges is required on the machines.
 * To onboard machines, you have the [required Azure permissions](/azure/azure-arc/servers/agent-overview#required-permissions).
-* Before onboarding machines, you have [registered the Azure resource providers](/azure/azure-arc/servers/agent-overview#register-azure-resource-providers) for Azure Arc-enabled servers.
+* Before onboarding machines, you've [registered the Azure resource providers](/azure/azure-arc/servers/agent-overview#register-azure-resource-providers) for Azure Arc-enabled servers.
 * Decide how you'll install and configure the Azure Connected Machine Agent across your fleet of servers.
 Typically, you'll deploy the agent using your organization’s standard automation tool(s).
 * Determine which Azure capabilities you want to enable on your Azure Arc-enabled servers.
 Some capabilities require a VM extension to be installed on your server, which can be automated with Azure Policy.